Our Team.

 Executive Director & Chief Operating Officer

 Sarah is the inaugural executive director and chief operating officer of the Thomas E. Smith Foundation.
-Along with the TESF founders, Sarah leads the foundation’s comprehensive growth strategy to advance the organization’s mission to ensure that people affected by paralysis have what they need to live healthy, productive lives and one day find a cure.
+She leads the foundation’s comprehensive growth strategy to advance the organization’s mission to ensure that people affected by paralysis have what they need to live healthy, productive lives and one day find a cure.

 Sarah brings over fifteen years of experience developing and managing high-quality grant programs and community health initiatives, Sarah has held leadership roles at two nationally recognized grantmaking foundations: RIZE Massachusetts Foundation and Blue Cross Blue Shield of Massachusetts Foundation.
 She has successfully led grantmaking endeavors, programmatic strategy, and actionable policy research – notably overseeing a portfolio of grants to expand access to health care and advance racial justice in health during her time with the Blue Cross Blue Shield of Massachusetts Foundation.
 Sarah was also a member of the community health team at Mass General Brigham where, among other efforts, she managed the Partnership for Community Health, a multi-million-dollar investment in community health centers.
 She started her career at MDRC, a leading public policy research firm.
 As part of the program development team, Sarah collaborated with some of the nation’s top philanthropies to build evidence to alleviate poverty.